blaszczakphoto/webook2/README.md

 ## Setup
 1. `cp .env.sample .env`

-and fill in with proper values:
+2. and fill in with proper values:

-MERCURY_WEB_PARSER_API_KEY - the key you can obtain here https://mercury.postlight.com/web-parser/
+3. MERCURY_WEB_PARSER_API_KEY - the key you can obtain here https://mercury.postlight.com/web-parser/

-GMAIL_APP_PASSWORD - create a google gmail account with 2-step enabled and then create application password
+4. GMAIL_APP_PASSWORD - create a google gmail account with 2-step enabled and then create application password 5.`bundle install`

-2. `bundle install`

-3. edit database.yml and fill in valid credentials for db
+6. edit database.yml and fill in valid credentials for db

 `rake db:create`